FilipMaciejowski/climate_change_app/README.md

 - shows charts of temperature change in the course of century
 - an additional basic info about each country available
 - beautiful SVG animations and SVG-responsive text
+- API calls diplayed in the UI layer

 ``` npm install ```